 Significant research infrastructure and resources are available to support our fellows through the Harvard Digestive Disease Center, which is directed by our Division Chief, Dr. Wayne Lencer.
 Additional training and collaborative opportunities are available through the Harvard Catalyst, a Harvard University-sponsored program directed at facilitating the translation of medical discovery into clinical practice.
 Our fellows benefit tremendously from our close proximity to the resources available at other area research and clinical institutions, and investigators from the Harvard Institutes of Medicine, Howard Hughes Medical Institute, Center for Blood Research, Harvard School of Public Health, Dana-Farber Cancer Institute, Beth Israel Deaconess Medical Center, and Brigham and Women's Hospital are represented on our research faculty.

 Our program is centered on the participation of our fellows in directing the content of our curriculum.
 To this end, fellows are active participants on subcommittees that meet regularly to evaluate individual components of clinical and research training.
 Initiatives are proposed and actualized, under the oversight of our Fellowship Steering Committee.

 We invite you to review our fellowship website, which provides a more comprehensive view of our training program.
-If after visiting this site, you have specific questions or special interests that require additional information, please free to contact myself or Ben Paret, our Program Coordinator directly.
+If after visiting this site, you have specific questions or special interests that require additional information, please feel free to contact myself directly.
 We welcome your inquiries.

 Paul A. Rufo, MD, MMSc